subhayu99/bike_sharing_project_with_NN/README.md

 ```

-If you'd like to learn more about version control and using `git` from the command line, take a look at our [free course: Version Control with Git](https://www.udacity.com/course/version-control-with-git--ud123).
+If you'd like to learn more about version control and using `git` from the command line, take a look at Udacity's [free course: Version Control with Git](https://www.udacity.com/course/version-control-with-git--ud123).

 **Now, you're ready to create your local environment!**